ProtopiaTech/workshop-apim-en/apimanagement-4.md

 #### Transformation - XML to JSON

-Frequent requirement is to transform content
+A frequent requirement is to transform content, especially with legacy APIs

-- Remember the Calc API ... this returned XML
+Remember the Calc API that returned XML
 - Open the Calculator API 'Code View'
-- Add the outbound policy to transform response body to JSON
+- Add the outbound policy to transform the response's body to JSON
 - Invoke the API and examine the response - note that its now JSON

 ```xml